akoidan/stream-alert/README.md

 ### Input
 #### Web camera
 For web camera specify its name in `config/default.json` at path `camera`.
+You can get the name from `ffmpeg -list_devices true -f dshow -i dummy` command

 #### Screen capture
 For screen capture you need OBS with streaming as a camera feature